relliko/Deeps/README.md

 - High jump displays as Avalanche and Jump displays as Gale axe

 ## Patch Notes

+### v1.05
+- Fixed SMN blood pacts not being included in pet damage
+- Added /dps tvmode to scale the size up by 50% so it's easier to look at on big screens.

 ### v1.04
 - Fix for crash while clicking bars